batelzag/OpssSchool-Final-Project/README.md

     * Deploy to K8s - Create a scm pipline and use the ```deploy-kandula.groovy``` file from the <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli">Kandula-App Repo</a> (in the pipeline folder).

     **Now Kandula is up and running and can be accessed from the loadbalancer service endpoint:**
+    You can access the app on the external IP of the Kandula-project-lb service:
     ```
+    ws eks --region=us-east-1 update-kubeconfig --name <cluster_name>
     kubectl get svc -o wide
     ```
     <br />